LyndonFan/HackCambridge2022/README.md

 ## Goal:
-- Dashboard for NFT
+- App for detecting domestic abuse with audio recording
-- Education page on NFTs
-- Simulation of NFTs